mihirpathak97/audius/README.md

 **Image assets courtesy of [@turnerboy](https://github.com/turnerboy)**

+## Supported Platforms

+Audius is currently supported for the following platforms:
+- Windows 7+ (64-bit)
+- Mac OS X 10.9+ (64-bit)
+- Ubuntu 12.04+/Debian 8+ (64-bit)

+But, this app can be built for any other platform that is officially supported by [electronjs](https://github.com/electron/electron/blob/v2.0.2/docs/tutorial/support.md#supported-platforms).
+Head over to the docs for build instructions

 ## Installing

-### macOS

-Download the latest Audius [release](https://github.com/mihirpathak97/audius/releases/latest) (audius-setup.dmg).

-Audius will automatically update when a new release is available.

-### Windows

-Download the latest latest Audius [release](https://github.com/mihirpathak97/audius/releases/latest) (AudiusSetup-x64.exe).

-Audius will automatically update when a new release is available.

-### Linux (Debian)

-Download the latest latest Audius [release](https://github.com/mihirpathak97/audius/releases/latest) (audius-amd64.deb).
+Download the latest Audius release [here](https://github.com/mihirpathak97/audius/releases/latest)

+**NOTE**: [OSX] This app is not code-signed so you will have to allow it to be opened everytime in Privacy and security settings.

-Auto updates are not supported in Linux :sad:
+**NOTE**: Auto updates are not supported in Linux :sad:

 ## Disclaimer